AshwynBahanda/Quizzit/README.md

 # How to run

+Make sure you are running python version 3.8.0.

 Make sure to download all the requirements from the requirements.txt file using this command:

 pip install -r requirements.txt